 Prefab is short for “prefabricated”, meaning either a whole structure or parts of the structure have been designed and manufactured offsite at a factory and then delivered to a building site.
-The term “prefabricated” can be used broadly to describe a method of construction and design that also encompasses similar types of prefabrications, including A-Frame houses, log cabins, tiny cabins, modular cabins, and often utilizes innovative building techniques and materials, like cross-laminated timber (CLT).
+The term “prefabricated” can be used broadly to describe a method of construction and architecture that also encompasses similar types of prefabrications, including A-Frame houses, log cabins, tiny cabins, modular cabins, and often utilizes innovative building techniques and materials, like cross-laminated timber (CLT).

-If you’re wondering if modular and prefab are one in the same, keep in mind that a modular home is a type of prefab home, but what differentiates the two is the modular shape and design, which functions like one individual component within a larger system, much like a steel building or shipping container made into a livable steel home, or scalable tiny house kits (or Backcountry Hut’s modular cabins.)
+If you’re wondering if a modular and prefabricated house are one and the same, keep in mind that a modular home is a type of prefab home, but what differentiates the two is the modular shape and design, which functions like one individual component within a larger system, much like a steel building or shipping container made into a livable steel home, or scalable tiny house kits (or Backcountry Hut’s modular cabins.)
 Think of a modular home like a sectional sofa—you can add any number of predetermined units to expand the house (or couch) shape to fit your need.
 This eliminates many of the costs and challenges of custom building and allows for efficient expansion as needed.

 For prefab A-Frame kits for sale now, check out our article, The 9 Best A-Frame House Kits Available Worldwide.

 How Much Does a Prefab A-Frame Kit Cost?